-Aurora to buy Uber’s self-driving vehicles arm
+Uber, hard-hit by pandemic, sells its robot-vehicle division

 Aurora, based in Mountain View, Calif., is led by former Google, Tesla and Uber executives.
 Aurora also has partnerships with delivery giant Amazon and auto companies Hyundai and Kia, among others, but its partnership with Uber is its first official relationship with a ride-hailing company.

+The move will help Uber find a quicker path to profitability, said Steven Fox, founder and CEO of Fox Advisors.
+“It accomplishes the best of both worlds for them.
+It takes away a big profit drag and keeps them strategically well-positioned for when they want to move parts of their network to be autonomous,” he said.

-The deal means Uber will be entrusting a key piece of its future to a 3-year-old startup co-founded and run by one of the engineers who launched Google’s pioneering work in self-driving cars more than a decade ago.
+The deal means San Francisco-based Uber will be entrusting a key piece of its future to a 3-year-old startup co-founded and run by one of the engineers who launched Google’s pioneering work in self-driving cars more than a decade ago.
 Urmson was one of the most visible people involved in the once-secret project that Google initially dubbed “Chauffeur” before it was finally spun off into a separate company called Waymo.
 Google and Waymo remain closely aligned under the same corporate parent, Alphabet.

 While at Google, Urmson also worked on the self-driving car technology with another top engineer, Anthony Levandowski, who defected to Uber in 2016 oversee its early efforts to build robotic vehicles.